Friday, December 1, 2023

 Almah and Virginity

-Shojo is a Japanese word that means specifically female virgin and is thus also the word for Virginity.
+Shojo is a Japanese word that means specifically Female Virgin and is thus also the word for Virginity.
 It is sometimes confused with Shoujo, the Japanese word for Girl but the Kanji is different.
-In that sense it is pretty equivalent to Bethulah since Bethulah is the Hebrew word for Virgin that the word for Virginity comes from, as well as Bethulah being possibly related to Bath the Hebrew word for daughter.
+In that sense it is pretty equivalent to Bethulah since Bethulah is the Hebrew word for Virgin that the word for Virginity comes from, as well as Bethulah being possibly related to Bath the Hebrew word for Daughter.

 Dotei is another Japanese word for virgin.
 And I have read contradictory reports on if it is gender neutral or specifically means “male virgin”.
 The existence of Shojo does mean that a gender neutral word would rarely be used of a female specifically.
 Almah, unlike Bethulah, does have a grammatically masculine form, ‘elem, used in 1 Samuel 17:56 (of David at a time when as far we known he hadn't had sex yet) and 1 Samuel 20:22 where the KJV translated it as “strpling” and “young man”.
 The Quran interestingly implies Mary was Trans Masculine and/or Intersex in Surah 3:36.